- Why Colby?

-All full-time Colby students must have insurance coverage comparable to the plan offered through the Cross Agency or they must remain enrolled in the College-offered plan.
+All full-time Colby students must either have insurance coverage comparable to the plan offered through the Cross Agency or else they must remain enrolled in the College-offered plan.
 Details about the required coverage can be found at the Cross Agency site.
-If the policy meets the required coverage, students can opt out of the insurance fee by completing the 2013-14 (link is not currently open) Online Health Insurance Registration Form.
-To access this form when available, students or parents must log in using the student's Colby login or Colby ID number and 6-digit date of birth.
-The form is available from May 15, 2013 until September 4, 2013.
+If their policy meets the coverage requirements, students can opt out of the insurance premium by completing the 2016-17 On-line Health Insurance Registration Form.
+To access this form, students or parents must log in using either the student's Colby login or Colby ID number and 6-digit date of birth.
+The form is available to complete until September 13, 2016.

 Frequently asked questions:

 If I waive the plan offered by the Cross Agency, may I use the health services on campus?

 Medical care for most common illnesses or minor accidents is available in the Health Center whether or not a student chooses the Cross insurance plan or has their own comparable coverage.
 Physical therapy, alcohol and drug counseling, and psychological counseling are also available by appointment.

 If I will not be enrolled at Colby or on a Colby-billed program for the fall but plan to return for the spring semester, do I need to complete the Health Insurance Registration Form?

 You do not need to complete the form before the fall, August 1, 2016, deadline.
 You will need to complete the form before January 1, 2017 if you wish to waive the spring-only enrollment in the Cross plan and not be responsible for the premium fee for coverage beginning January 1, 2017 through July 31, 2017.
 If, however, you complete the Registration Form now, certifying that you will have coverage through July 31, 2017, you will not be asked to complete it a second time for the spring.